brxce/Gauntlet/issues.md

 # KNOWN ISSUES
  * weapon(s) not spawning in saferoom
  * on rare occassions, restarting map dead after a wipe
+ * 'human player limit reached'
 >##Major Bugs

 There are a few difficult to replicate, unsolved bugs to which workarounds have been applied